 HI-STEM Research Groups:

-- Hematopoietic and Leukemic Stem Cells (A. Trumpp)
+- Hematopoietic and Leukemic Stem Cells (Andreas Trumpp)

-- Cancer Stem Cells and Metastasis (A.Trumpp & M. Sprick)
+- Cancer Stem Cells and Metastasis (Martin Sprick and Andreas Trumpp)

-Researchers at HI-STEM are working in close collaboration with colleagues of the University Clinical Centers in Heidelberg, Mannheim and other cities as well as with the National Center for Tumor Diseases (NCT) in Heidelberg.
+Researchers at HI-STEM are working in close collaboration with clinical colleagues of the University Hospitals in Heidelberg and Mannheim as well as with the National Center for Tumor Diseases (NCT) in Heidelberg and members of the German Cancer Consortium (DKTK) as well as international collaborators.
 In addition, HI-STEM collaborates with various biotechnology and pharmaceutical companies to investigate and develop novel strategies to push forward the development of new drugs and effective treatments for different types of cancer and to promote their clinical application.